-After all the operation tasks are described, the program can be developed using the standard elements from the toolbar Insert (Table 2.6) and the specific elements from the project library (sect.
+After all the operation tasks are described, the program can be developed using the standard blocks from the toolbar Insert (Table 2.6) and the specific blocks from the project library (sect.
 6).
 The project library presented in Library Box (sect.
 2.4) contains the functions (sect.
 6.1) and the function blocks (sect.
 6.2) available for the target device, as well as the macros added to the project (sect.
 6.3).

-For details about using of each element see sect.
+For details about using of an individual block see sect.
 7.1 - 7.8, for other practices of program development see sect.
 7.9 - 7.11.